ChrisCummins/msc-thesis/docs/Log.md

     runtime decided not to make any changes.
 * Don't underestimate the importance of good, widely accepted benchmarks when performing experiments.
+* It could be worth talking to Michel Steuwer and Christoph Dubach about the work they've been doing on SkelCL.